Elliptic curve primality: Atkin-Morain

+Modern sources use an improved argument from Shallit for $\tilde O(L^5)$.

+FastECPP

+For the FastECPP (Shallit, Franke, Morain) algorithm with the same heuristic conjectures, the running time stated is $\tilde O(L^4)$.

+Verification

+Given conjecture 1, all variants of ECPP create a certificate of size $O(L^2)$ that can be verified in $O(L^4)$.

+Parallelism

+Parallization is possible for all ECPP steps to L cores so the wall-clock time is one exponent smaller.
+For example, FastECPP should take d Õ(L3) time if parallelized properly.
+Some steps of FastECPP can be parallelized to L2 cores, though this has no bearing on the Big-O notation.

 Primes of special form

 For some forms of numbers, it is possible to find 'short-cuts' to a primality proof.
 This is the case for the Mersenne numbers.
 In fact, due to their special structure, which allows for easier verification of primality, the six largest known prime numbers are all Mersenne numbers.
 There has been a method in use for some time to verify primality of Mersenne numbers, known as the Lucas–Lehmer test.
 This test does not rely on elliptic curves.
 However we present a result where numbers of the form $N = 2^kn - 1$ where $k,n \in \Z, k \ge 2$, n odd can be proven prime (or composite) using elliptic curves.
 Of course this will also provide a method for proving primality of Mersenne numbers, which correspond to the case where n = 1.
 The following method is drawn from the paper Primality Test for $2^kn - 1$ using Elliptic Curves, by Yu Tsumura.